Ken Eckert, CC BY-SA 4.0, via Wikimedia Commons

 About Gimpo International Airport

-Gimpo International Airport (IATA: GMP, ICAO: RKSS) (sometimes referred to as Seoul–Gimpo International Airport), formerly rendered in English as Kimpo International Airport, is located in the far western end of Seoul, some 15 km (9 mi) west of the Central District of Seoul.
-Gimpo was the main international airport for Seoul and South Korea before being replaced by Incheon International Airport in 2001.
+Gimpo International Airport (IATA: GMP, ICAO: RKSS), formerly rendered in English as Kimpo International Airport, is located in the far western end of Seoul, the capital of South Korea, some 15 kilometres (9 mi) west of the central district of Seoul.
+Gimpo previously carried the IATA airport code SEL, which is now used by airline reservation systems and travel agencies within the Seoul metropolitan area, and was the main international airport for Seoul and South Korea before being replaced by Incheon International Airport in 2001.
 It now functions as Seoul's secondary airport.
-In 2015, over 23 million passengers used the airport, making it the third-largest airport in Korea, as it has been surpassed by Jeju International Airport.
+In 2015, over 23 million passengers used the airport, making it the third-busiest airport in Korea since being surpassed by Jeju International Airport.
+The airport is located south of the Han River in western Seoul.
+The name Gimpo comes from the nearby city of Gimpo, of which the airport used to be a part.
+On 29 November 2003, scheduled services between Gimpo and Haneda Airport in Tokyo resumed with services also operating at Incheon Airport.

 © Wikipedia | CC-by-SA-3.0 | Read more …